Roisin-13/colour-changer-react/README.md

 ## Colour changer

-using code from earlier vanilla js colour changer.
+Using code from earlier vanilla js colour changer.
-reusing same math.random function.
+Reusing same math.random function.
-using state - and using componentDidMount() and componentDidUpdate() - not the best solution, it causes extra rendering - can see in console.
+Using function and hooks to fix problem from state using componentDidMount() and componentDidUpdate() (it caused extra rendering - could see in console. and "hex" now shows as a string).
-unable to get "hex" to show as a string - will try later.